Franz Brentano (1838-1917)

 a.
 Life

 Despite this rift, Brentano was able to continue his academic career.
 After he convinced the responsible authorities in Vienna that he was neither anti-clerical nor atheistic, he was appointed to a professorship of philosophy at the University of Vienna in 1874, supported among others by Hermann Lotze (1817-1881).
 As in Würzburg, Brentano quickly found popularity among the students in Vienna.
 These included Edmund Husserl, Alexius Meinong, Alois Höfler, Kasimir Twardowski, Thomas Masaryk, Christian Ehrenfels and Sigmund Freud.
 Privately, Brentano found connections to the society of the Viennese bourgeoisie.
 He met Ida von Lieben, daughter of a wealthy Jewish family, finally left the Catholic Church, and married her in Leipzig in 1880.
 This union was followed by a protracted legal dispute in which Brentano tried in vain to regain his professorship, which he had to give up as a married former priest in Austria.
-In 1894, after the unexpected death of his wife Ida, Brentano was left alone with their six-year-old son Johannes (called “Gio”).
+In 1894, after the unexpected death of his wife Ida, Brentano was left alone with their six-year-old son Johannes (also called “Giovanni” or “Gio”).
 One year later, he decided to end his teaching career, now as a Privatdozent, and left Austria first for Switzerland, then for Italy.

 Although Brentano was offered several professorships in both countries, the 57-year-old decided to live as a private scholar from then on.
 In 1896, he acquired Italian citizenship and lived in Florence and Palermo.
 He continued to spend summers in Austria at his vacation home in Schönbühel on the Danube.
 In 1897 Brentano married his second wife, the Austrian Emilie Rüprecht.
 She not only took care of the household and his son, but also increasingly supported Brentano in his scientific work, since his vision had started to decrease around 1903.
 Due to the outbreak of World War I and the entry of Italy into the war, Brentano moved with his family to Zurich in 1915.
 During his time as a private scholar, he not only kept in touch with a small circle of students who had meanwhile made careers in Germany and Austria, but he was also in lively exchange with philosophers and intellectuals in Europe.
 Inspired by these contacts, Brentano was highly active intellectually until his death on March 17, 1917.